Imago Dei Sanctuary

 We always have an open group that anyone can join.
 No registration or commitment is required; just drop in.
 We also offer closed groups for men and women.
 These groups make a commitment to each other to meet for 13 weeks, maintain confidentiality, and complete homework assignments.
 We find trust, support, and accountability walking with others who are experiencing similar life struggles.
 Together we work through a Biblically-based curriculum of healing, transformation, and grace.

-Some groups will still be open to join on February 27.
-For more info, contact email@example.com.
+Our next season of closed groups will begin in September, to join our contact list or if you have questions, email email@example.com.
 All groups are subject to the availability of facilitators and participants.

 For information about counseling and other recovery resources, check out our Counselor Referral list.

 Ongoing.
 Learn about safe people and tools for healthy relationships.
 No commitment required, just drop in.
 All are welcome!